-I think I speak for a lot of current and former college students in my generation when I say that if it wasn’t for ratemyprofessor.com, college would be a lot harder than it was.
+I think I speak for a lot of students from my generation when I say that college would have been significantly more difficult if it weren’t for ratemyprofessor.com.

-The website was coveted when it came to scheduling classes for the next semester, because it offered the holy grail of metrics when it comes to choosing classes: difficulty.
-With just a single number, you know beforehand if the class you’re thinking about signing up for requires a genius level IQ, or maybe one you can skip once a month (okay, twice).
-At a glance, it essentially gave you just enough information to know if you should take a class or steer clear of it.
+Students coveted this website when it came to scheduling classes because it offered the holy grail of class-choosing metrics: difficulty.
+With just a single number, you could know beforehand if the class you’re looking at requires a genius level IQ or if you could probably skip it once (or maybe twice) a month.
+At a glance, it gave you just enough information to know whether you should take a class or steer clear.

 In these situations, I found myself asking one question over and over again: Why doesn’t the professor post the syllabus online so I can know EXACTLY what I’m getting myself into?
-It doesn’t seem like that crazy of an ask, but somehow the syllabi aren’t available till after that first day of classes, when it’s a bit too late.
+It doesn’t like a crazy request, but those syllabi were never available until after the first day of class, a little too late.
+Go figure.

 But it doesn’t have to be that way when it comes to cleaning up enterprise file shares.
 Sure, it’s nice to use metadata scans to get a very broad view of what you have in file shares, but that broad view doesn’t give you the whole story.
 Sometimes that’s all you need to make a decision, but sometimes you need more than that.
 Sometimes you need that syllabus.